SinixND/roguelike/README.md

 - [x] Implement custom gesture registration (raylib has/had issues)
 - [x] Add health and damage
 - [x] Implement killing and spawning
+- [x] Remove all includes and check for possible forward declarations